TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 Other things to explore are:

 - Generating stereo audio.
 We’ve generated audio for Channel 1.
 What about stereo audio for Channel 2?
 We could reuse the same buffer for channel 2.
 But if you’re using reverb or echo effects and wish for a fuller stereo sound, you’ll need an extra pair of buffers (and more processing!).
+- Streaming via UART.
+It's possible to use DMA with other forms of output.
 - SIMD instructions to buffer two (or possibly more) samples at the same time.
 - RTOS for multitasking.
 - Other boards or hardware with specialised audio features.